Orange Collective

 Risk

-Incumbent response — Scale, Appen, or Defined.ai expand into rights-cleared catalog and outspend a two-person team on enterprise sales.
+Incumbent response — a post-Meta Scale, Surge, Appen, or Defined.ai expands into rights-cleared catalog and outspends Luel on enterprise sales.

 Mitigation

-Win narrow, high-value niches first; maintain the speed advantage that incumbents structurally can't match; secure non-exclusive rights for catalog compounding; integrate tightly with lab pre-training pipelines so the switching cost grows with each delivery.
+Win narrow, high-value niches first; press the neutrality advantage while OpenAI and Google budgets are in motion away from Scale; secure non-exclusive rights for catalog compounding; integrate tightly with lab pre-training pipelines so the switching cost grows with each delivery.
+The $31.2M seed funds the sales and ops build-out a two-person team previously couldn't field.

 Additional integrity surface.
 Data poisoning and extraction risks against open-web sources continue to elevate the value of curated, traceable provenance — Nightshade and related work demonstrate why adversarial checks and closed-loop collection matter.[20]
 [21] Luel's closed-loop collection model is a structural answer to that surface, but adversarial integrity remains an ongoing engineering investment, not a solved problem.